Nathan Bedford Forrest: Fort Pillow massacre

-Fort Pillow, located 40 mi upriver from Memphis (near Henning, Tennessee), was initially constructed by Confederate general Gideon Johnson Pillow on the bluffs of the Mississippi River, and taken over by U.S. forces in 1862 after the Confederates had abandoned the fort.
+Fort Pillow, located 40 mi upriver from Memphis (near Henning, Tennessee), was initially constructed by Confederate forces under General Gideon Johnson Pillow on the bluffs of the Mississippi River, and taken over by U.S. forces in 1862 after the Confederates had abandoned the fort.
 The fort was defended by 557 U.S. Army troops, 295 white and 262 black, under U.S. Army Maj.
 L.F.
 Booth.

-On April 12, 1864, Forrest's men, under Brig.
-Gen. James Chalmers, attacked and recaptured Fort Pillow.
+On April 12, 1864, Forrest's men, under Brigadier General James R. Chalmers, attacked and recaptured Fort Pillow.
 Booth and his adjutant were killed in the battle, leaving Fort Pillow under the command of Major William Bradford.
-Forrest had reached the fort at 10:00 am after a hard ride from Mississippi, and his horse was soon shot out from under him, causing him to fall to the ground.
-He then mounted a second horse, shot out from under him, forcing him to mount a third horse.
-By 3:30 pm, Forrest had concluded that the U.S. troops could not hold the fort; thus, he ordered a flag of truce raised and demanded that the fort be surrendered.
+Forrest had reached the fort at 10 a.m. after a hard ride from Mississippi, during which two horses were shot out from under him.
+By 3:30 p.m., Forrest had concluded that the U.S. troops could not hold the fort; thus, he ordered a flag of truce raised and demanded that the fort be surrendered.
+As he often did to avoid the high casualties that came with having to storm fortifications, Forrest warned Bradford that he could not be held responsible for what his men might do in the heat of such a battle.
 Bradford refused to surrender, believing his troops could escape to the U.S. Navy gunboat, USS New Era, on the Mississippi River.
-Forrest's men immediately took over the fort, while U.S. Army soldiers retreated to the lower bluffs of the river, but the USS New Era did not come to their rescue.
+Forrest's men immediately took over the fort, while U.S. Army soldiers retreated to the lower bluffs of the river, but the gunboat did not come to their rescue.

 What happened next became known as the Fort Pillow Massacre.
 As the U.S. Army troops surrendered, Forrest's men opened fire, slaughtering black and white U.S. Army soldiers.
 According to historians John Cimprich and Bruce Tap, although their numbers were roughly equal, two-thirds of the black U.S. Army soldiers were killed, while only a third of the whites were killed.
 The atrocities at Fort Pillow continued throughout the night.
 Conflicting accounts of what occurred were given later.